whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-2-electrical-safety/index.md

 ## Basic Electrical Safety Checklist

-- Always unplug a device from it's power source or denergize a circuit before working on it
+- Always unplug a device from it's power source or de-energize a circuit before working on it
-- Don't assume a circuit is denenergized, confirm with appropriate testing equipment that has been confirmed working on a known live circuit
+- Don't assume a circuit is de-energized, confirm with appropriate testing equipment that has been confirmed working on a known live circuit
 - Never work with powered devices or circuits in wet or damp areas
 - Don't have exposed conductors or wires
 - Use tools with nonconductive handles and or coatings to reduce shock risk